tomhenrich/plex/managing/handbrake/README.md

 * Always encoding from a direct remux (copied from Blu-ray or DVD); never encoding from a 4K source
 * x265/HEVC is widely supported enough to be used as the default codec
+  * x265 10-bit is theoretically better but results in longer encode times for minimal perceived quality difference
 * Primary Plex client devices (iOS, Google TV, Roku) support x265 video and DTS audio; Plex server can transcode as needed otherwise
+  * TrueHD audio is not supported on almost any device; discard or transcode these tracks

 ## Default Selection Preferences